Updated Alfa Romeo Tonale 2026 Finally Earns Its Badge On The Hood | Review

 Updated Alfa Romeo Tonale: Is It Worth Its Price?

 Two years ago, we tested the PHEV hybrid version, and it was decent.
 It was reasonably fast, but not truly quick, and its price tag exceeded $60,000.
-For that money, you could get real speed in a similarly sized crossover, like the Stelvio.
+For that money, you could get genuine speed in a similarly sized crossover, like the Stelvio.

 Specifications